samuelgfeller/slim-example-project/docs/naming-convention.md

 * **Fixtures** MUST end with the word Fixture: `UserFixture.php`
 * **Provider** MUST end with the word Provider: `UserProvider.php`
 * **Helper Traits** MUST end with the name Trait: `AppTestTrait.php`

+### Test functions
+* **Unit test functions** MUST be named as follows: `testFunctionNameUnderTest_additionalInfo`.
+  Starting with
+the word "test" followed by the name of the function which is being tested in camel case and if a function is tested multiple times differently the test specificity should be in camel case separated by an underscore (to differentiate easier and prevent unclear long test function names)

+* **Integration test functions** MUST start with test as well but then describe the use case which is being tested and additional info can be added in camel case separated by an underscore e.g. `testUserRegistration_existingActiveUser`

 ## Database
 * Database and table names MUST be all lower case and words separated by underscores